AdobeDocs/experience-manager-assets-essentials.en/help/introduction.md

 Adobe offers a robust Digital Asset Management (DAM) solution for you to get the most out of your digital assets.
 As a part of Adobe Experience Manager product line, Adobe is offering a new SaaS solution to store, manage, and discover digital assets, that also integrate natively with other Adobe solutions.

 [!DNL Experience Manager Assets Essentials] is a new, lightweight edition of [!DNL Adobe Experience Manager Assets]. [!DNL Assets Essentials] provide unified asset management and collaboration with a simplified and a consistent user interface.
 The ease-of-use enables more creative and marketing teams to store, discover, and distribute digital assets.
-Currently, [!DNL Assets Essentials] is available to [[!DNL Adobe Journey Optimizer]](https://experienceleague.adobe.com/docs/journey-optimizer/using/ajo-home.html) customers as a part of the latter solution.
+Currently, the embedded [!DNL Assets Essentials] experience can integrate with the following solutions:

+* Creative Cloud for Enterprise

+* Adobe Journey Optimizer

+* Adobe Workfront

+For more information, see [Integration with other Adobe solutions](integration.md).

 [!DNL Assets Essentials] focuses on simple interface and efficient search and discovery of digital asset, to ensure asset utilization, governance, and brand consistency across teams.
 The end-user experience can be via a standalone web user interface and an embedded experience in other Adobe solutions.